I just got back from Spain with my parents. The vacation was nothing short of amazing. Read on to find out what we did!

 Given our tight schedule, there wasn't much to do in Dallas other than browse the airport shops.
 The last leg of the trip was a 12:40 p.m. flight to San Jose.
 After we landed, our family friend Karen picked us up and gave us a ride home.

 This was one of our best international vacations ever.
 Toledo was my favorite stop, although I loved Barcelona as well.
 The language barrier posed difficulties at times, but people generally understood our questions and vice versa.
 It was also nice to finally put my high school Spanish classes to good use.

 I was concerned about pickpockets, especially after having heard so many horror stories from other travelers.
-While we did run into a few of them, they didn't take any of our stuff, much to our relief.
-Though it helps to be alert, I'm also glad none of them had level 99 thieving in real life.
+While we did run into a few of them, they didn't take our stuff, much to our relief.
+I'm also glad none of them had level 99 thieving in real life.
 Couldn't resist the RuneScape reference. :P

 Seedy people aside, Spain is a great place to visit.
 I'd love to go back there in the future.
 In the meantime, feel free to check out the pictures from the trip.
 Now that we're home, I should probably start preparing for my summer classes.
 On the bright side, I'll be done with college after this summer session!